wleddy/ical/README.md

 # ical
-A simple wrapper for the icalandar package
+A simple wrapper for the icalandar package for use with the shotglass2 package